|155A.03||Subdivisions renumbered, repealed, or no longer in effect|

 An accredited school, professional association, or an individual approved by the board desiring to provide the coursework required under subdivision 3 shall have curriculum in place by January 1, 2008.

-(1) compliance with all local and state laws, particularly relating to matters of infection control, health, and safety;
+(1) compliance with all local and state laws, particularly relating to matters of sanitation, health, and safety;

 (2) the employment of a manager, as defined in section 155A.23, subdivision 8;